berkeman/glansigt/_posts/2019-06-28-image_processing.markdown

 #### Using the Accelerator's Dataset Storage Format

 Now, we'll turn to using the Accelerator's internal dataset type for internal representation of images.
-What we do next can be seen as a preparation for writing something much more complex than thumbnail generation.
-First, we start by creating two programs that transform to and from the internal representation, i.e. programs that
+Datasets are efficient abstractions that simplifies the design of more complicated programs, so what we do next can be seen as a preparation for writing something much more complex than thumbnail generation.
+We are going to write three programs, first two helpers that

   - read images from a directory and "imports" them to an Accelerator dataset, and
   - converts a dataset of images to a set of image files.

+and then

+  - the actual processing, that reads and appends to a dataset.

+The interesting things happen in the processing job, which we will get to shortly, but first we briefly have a look at the two helper programs.

+##### Importing Image Files into a Dataset

+This program is much like the previous example, but instead of writing output images to files, it writes to a dataset.
+It stores the images as well as some meta information, in this case the filenames and the image sizes, see figure below

+<p align="center"><img src="{{ site.url }}/assets/image_tods.svg"> </p>

+Each process handle a slice of the list of input files and stores them in a corresponding dataset slice.
+Columns are stored in independent files.

+##### Exporting Images in a Dataset back to Files

+The corresponding "write to image files" program may be visualised like this.
+The program reads the `image` and `filename`-columns...

+<p align="center"><img src="{{ site.url }}/assets/image_fromds.svg"> </p>

 Visually, the programs may be represented as follows

-<p align="center"><img src="{{ site.url }}/assets/image_tods.svg"> </p>

 xx

-<p align="center"><img src="{{ site.url }}/assets/image_fromds.svg"> </p>

 xx